-1. The main my target is to build simplest unification of quantum and relativity principles.
-It means that minimal number of primordial elements and postulates should be used and only standard mathematical operations are eligible.
-In my case only rays of quantum states are primordial elements and the assumption about unitary character of their dynamics have been used.
+1. My main goal is to build a simple unification of quantum and relativity principles.
+This means that a minimal number of primordial elements and postulates should be used and only standard mathematical operations are eligible.
+In my case only rays of quantum states are primordial elements and the assumption about the unitary character of their dynamics have been used.
 But these simplest assumptions lead to deep reconstruction in the spirit of ``Deterministic underlying theory: We suspect that our world can be understood by starting from a pre-quantized classical, or 'ontological', system" \cite{'t Hooft2}.
-In my model the deterministic underlying theory is rooted in complex projective Hilbert space $CP(N-1)$.
+In my model the deterministic underlying theory is rooted in the complex projective Hilbert space $CP(N-1)$.

 2. The most fundamental difficulty, in fact the stumbling-block on the way of unification of quantum and relativity principles, is the \emph{localization problem} \cite{Horwitz,Jones1,Jones2}.
-This problem is so acute that it evokes the new concept of space-time as some sub-manifold of a Hilbert space \cite{Kryukov1} and a new principle of the ``functional relativity" in this space \cite{Kryukov2}.
+This problem is so acute that it evokes a new concept of space-time as some sub-manifold of a Hilbert space \cite{Kryukov1} and a new principle of ``functional relativity" in this space \cite{Kryukov2}.

-Localization being treated as ability of coordinate description of an object in classical relativity closely connected with operational identification of ``events" \cite{Einstein1}.
+Localization being treated as the ability of a coordinate description of an object in classical relativity is closely connected with operational identification of ``events" \cite{Einstein1}.
 It is tacitly assumed that all classical objects (frequently represented by material points) are self-identical and they can not disappear because of the energy-momentum conservation law.
-However the quantum identification and therefore localization of particles cannot be done in imitative manner (like in special relativity) and it requires a physically motivated operational procedure with corresponding mathematical description.
+However the quantum identification and therefore localization of particles cannot be done in a similar manner (like in special relativity) and it requires a physically motivated operational procedure with corresponding mathematical description.
 In order to do it some conservation law in the state space expressing the ``self-identification" or ``self-conservation" should be formulated \cite{Le1,Le2,Le3}.